 Segestad

-The trail up to Segestad, which winds up the mountain beside the mighty Glomnesfoss (Glomnes waterfall), not only takes you high up in the mountains but also on a journey back in time.
-The farm, which is open for visitors, provides a unique insight into how mountain farmers managed to survive only a few generations ago.
-On the farm you will find information boards about life here in the old days, and you can even jump around in the hay in the barn!
+The trail to Segestad, which winds its way up the mountainside beside the mighty Glomnesfossen waterfall, takes you on a journey back in time.
+The farm, which is open to visitors, offers a unique insight into how mountain farmers lived just a few generations ago.
+There are information boards on the farm about what life used to be like in the old days.

-The trail up to Segestad, which winds up the mountain beside the mighty Glomnesfoss (Glomnes waterfall), not only takes you high up in the mountains but also on a journey back in time.
-The farm, which is open for visitors, provides a unique insight into how mountain farmers managed to survive only a few generations ago.
-On the farm you will find information boards about life here in the old days, and you can even jump around in the hay in the barn!
+The trail to Segestad, which winds its way up the mountainside beside the mighty Glomnesfossen waterfall, takes you on a journey back in time.
+The farm, which is open to visitors, offers a unique insight into how mountain farmers lived just a few generations ago.
+There are information boards on the farm about what life used to be like in the old days.

 Info: